 Dressed in footed pajamas, our toddler son held the side of his crib and stared longingly over the rail.
 He chewed and adjusted the pacifier perched on his lips, hung his head in defeat, and whispered his first complete sentence.
 “Trapped like a rat.”

-When our son was young, he had absolutely no concern for safety and would have loved to run and play.
+When our son was young, he had no concern for his safety and would have loved to run and play.
 Much to his chagrin, at bedtime we kept him in his crib for his protection.

 Who is God?
-He is the maker, designer, creator of the universe.
+He is the maker, designer, Creator of the universe.

 Why should we trust Him?
 His character traits are Holy, pure and unfailing love, mercy, kindness, faithfulness, gentleness, and a myriad of other perfect and wonderful qualities.

 To top off the good news, God knows we aren’t perfect, so He put in motion a perfect plan.
-Jesus Christ, the Son of God, sacrificed His life for us so that through His grace we can stand before a Holy God.
+Jesus Christ, the Son of God, sacrificed His life for us, so that through His grace we can stand before a Holy God.